Southwest Virginia Personal Injury Lawyer

 Helping Clients Through this Difficult Time

 If you’ve lost a loved one as a result of someone else’s negligence, we offer our sincerest condolences.
 We understand the emotional toll and financial strain that these types of situations create, and we are here to help at every step during the process of seeking financial compensation.
-At the Law Offices of Mark T. Hurt, we have spent decades helping surviving family members in successfully seeking full compensation, and, if we are retained, we will work tirelessly in demanding justice from those responsible.
+Southwest VA Personal Injury Lawyer at the Law Offices of Mark T. Hurt, we have spent decades helping surviving family members in successfully seeking full compensation, and, if we are retained, we will work tirelessly in demanding justice from those responsible.

 We Pride Ourselves on Providing Personalized Representation.

 We pride ourselves on providing dedicated, tenacious, and personalized representation for every client.
 In injury cases, there are often additional matters that we can help with, such as seeking short and long-term disability from the insurance carriers if they fail to provide what they owe (if you have such insurance).
 Additionally, if you were injured in a vehicle accident caused by an uninsured or underinsured driver, we can also seek the appropriate compensation from your insurance company (if you also have this insurance).

 We will help you with filing insurance claims and similar matters that may be a part of your case, and, if needed, we can contact those who may be sending you medical bills to advise that we are litigating and seeking compensation on your behalf.

 We Do Not Charge a Fee Unless Compensation is Recovered, and We Advance Litigation Costs.